 5.3.
 Three jury members are responsible for selecting the QL Best Documentary.

-5.5.
-Three jury members are responsible for selecting the QL Best School Short Film “In My Shorts”.
+5.4.
+Three jury members are responsible for selecting the QL Best Short Film and the QL Best European School Short Film “In My Shorts”.

 ARTICLE SIX | “IN MY SHORTS” SCHOOL SHORT FILMS COMPETITION